 If the person who helped dies, the spouse and children can sometimes get compensation.

 However, compensation under the Act to promote good citizenship is not automatic.
 It is only given when the Good Samaritan can’t get compensation under another Quebec law.
-These are some other laws that give compensation:

 You can also file a claim in court against the person responsible for your injury to try to get compensation.